Lee Jin-hyuk: 2019–present: Produce X 101, solo debut and departure from Up10tion

 Along with fellow member Kim Woo-seok, he took a hiatus from UP10TION group activities and competed as a trainee on Produce X 101.
 He finished the program ranking 11th, but because of the show's rule of the X position, he did not make the final lineup of X1.
 Officially, he ranked 14th in the finale.

-After Produce X 101 completed, Lee held his first ever solo fan-meeting in Seoul, South Korea on August 10, 2019 followed by fan-meetings in Thailand on September 15, 2019 and in Taiwan on October 13, 2019.
+After Produce X 101 completed, Lee held his first ever solo fan-meeting in Seoul, South Korea on August 10, 2019, followed by fan-meetings in Thailand on September 15, 2019, and in Taiwan on October 13, 2019.
 He is also holding solo fan-meetings in Philippines and Macau on December 14 and 21 respectively.

 TOP Media announced that Lee would be debuting as a solo artist on November 4, 2019.
 His first extended play, S.O.L, was released, accompanied with the music video of the title track, "I Like That".
-He held his first solo debut showcase at KBS Arena on November 4, 2019 and the showcase was also broadcast live through Vlive app.
+He held his first solo debut showcase at KBS Arena on November 4, 2019, and the showcase was also broadcast live through Vlive app.

 Lee released his second extended play Splash! on June 30, 2020, accompanied with the title track "Bedlam".

 Lee debuted as an actor on a drama Find Me in Your Memory as Jo Il-kwon and it made him receive a nominee for MBC Drama Awards in the Best New Actor category.
 As of October 2020, it is confirmed that Lee will take part in the upcoming KBS2 drama Dear.
 M, set to be released in 2021, as the role of Gil Mok-jin, a second year student studying Psychology at Seoyeon University.

 Lee returned with his third extended play Scene26 on April 5, 2021, accompanied with the title track "5K".
 In 2021, Lee participated in the semi-drama ON AIR - Secret Contract.
 Later, Lee was confirmed to be joining the 4-episode drama Check Out the Event which aired on MBC.
 Lee released his fourth extended play Ctrl+V on October 18, 2021, accompanied by the title track "Work Work".

 In 2022, Lee joined the Weverse platform.
 The same year, he appeared in the SBS drama Why Her.
-On August 5th, Lee has released spoiler posters for his 5th mini album 'Sight' (5ight), which was released on August 29.
+On August 5, Lee has released spoiler posters for his 5th mini album 'Sight' (5ight), which was released on August 29.

-In 2023, Lee will hold a solo concert '4eVer' at Watcha Hall on February 11-12.
-Later on February 28, it was announced that Lee would be leaving TOP Media, as well as Up10tion, after deciding not to renew his contract which expires on March 11.
+In 2023, Lee held a solo concert '4eVer' at Watcha Hall from February 11 to 12.
+Later on February 28, it was announced that Lee would be leaving TOP Media, as well as Up10tion, after deciding not to renew his contract which expired on March 11.
+On March 27, Lee signed with Bill Entertainment.